 When a divorce trial occurs, both you and your spouse will have the opportunity to present your cases to the court.
 The judge will then make decisions regarding issues upon which you and your spouse have not reached an agreement in your divorce case.
 Ultimately, after considering all the evidence, the Family Court will issue a final decree in your marriage dissolution case.

 Retain a New York Divorce Lawyer

-Due to the complexities of a marriage dissolution case, you likely protect your legal rights and interests by hiring a skilled, experienced New York divorce attorney.
+Due to the complexities of a marriage dissolution case, you likely best protect your legal rights and interests by hiring a skilled, experienced New York divorce attorney.
 The first step in engaging professional legal representation in your divorce case is to schedule an initial consultation.

 At an initial consultation, a divorce lawyer will provide you with an evaluation of your case.
 Legal counsel will also provide you with more detailed issues about matters like a proposed separation agreement that you have elected not to sign.
 You will have the opportunity to raise any questions that you might have about your particular case or divorce law and Family Court procedure more generally.
 As a matter of general practice, a New York divorce lawyer typically does not charge a fee for an initial consultation.